Shahadfaiz/LaneGuard_AI_Powered_System/README.md

 ***Objective***

-This project aims to detect and track vehicles using a computer vision system with highway camera feeds and a pretrained YOLOv8 model, identifying lane-switching violations during severe congestion.
+This project aims to detect and track vehicles using a computer vision system with highway camera feeds and a fine-tuned YOLOv8 model, identifying lane-switching violations during severe congestion.
 By allowing lane changes only during light traffic, the system helps authorities manage lane behavior and reduce congestion.

 ***Motivation***